bmitch26/Operating-Systems/Assignments/P01/README.md

 | `fortune` | Receive a fortune               | Sly |
 | `cowspeak` | Display depiction of a coo    | Sly |
 | `man` | Display additional command information | Sly |

-## Non-Working Components:
--The -h flag for ls